NeutrinosPlatform/platformDocumentation/1.0.0/Components/Directives/NDirectives.md

 ### Camera
 * Description :
     Custom directive for upload file from mobile only based on cordova.
-    If you want to use this add **bh-camera** custom directive any component.
+    If you want to use this add **n-camera** custom directive any component.
 * Input
     * [cameraOptions] = "{entityName: 'profile', metadata: {key: 'example@neutrinos.co'}}"
     *  entityName - collection Name - string